-Park University is now utilizing Social Work CAS to streamline applications.
+Park University now uses Social Work CAS to streamline applications.
 Social Work CAS is open for applications.

-Submit your application and supporting materials as early as possible.
+Submit application and supporting materials as early as possible.

-Students interested in part-time admission (traditional MSW program only) may apply to start coursework in Spring 2022, although this is optional and not required.
-Spring 2022 applications are due November 15, 2021.
+Students interested in part-time admission (generalist MSW applicants only) may apply to start coursework in Spring each year, although this is optional and not required.
+Spring 2023 applications are due November 15, 2022.
 Internships are required and will be arranged through the Field Education office after acceptance into the MSW program.

 Interested in MSW-specific scholarships or serving as a Graduate Research Assistant?
 Visit Scholarships for more information or email firstname.lastname@example.org.
 Make sure to request information for MSW-specific scholarships (e.g. the Ricki Moran Endowed Scholarship).

 Admission criteria for online and traditional on-campus MSW programs:

 The review process is time intensive.
 Because we do not want to rush the process arbitrarily or unfairly, we cannot guarantee a specific date for a decision on applications.
 Students will be notified by email with the results of applications as well as providing information about next steps regarding potential acceptance into the program.
 A follow-up letter will be mailed.

 We are here to help!
 Please contact us at email@example.com or 816-584-6518.
 Interested students may also reach out to faculty listed in the Faculty section.